-Teaching: This fall (2014) I'm teaching CpSc 2120, an undergraduate course on algorithms and data structures.
-I also organize a weekly graduate algorithms seminar, which meets every Friday 3:30-4:30 [further information and list of talks], as well as a seminar on programming and problem solving for students interested in participating in the ACM programming contest.
+Teaching: I'm currently on sabbatical leave at Oxford University until the end of the summer.
+In fall 2015, I'm scheduled to teach CpSc 2120, an undergraduate course on algorithms and data structures.
+I also organize a weekly graduate algorithms seminar, which meets every Friday 3:30-4:30 [further information and list of talks], as well as a seminar on programming and problem solving geared particularly for students interested in participating in the ACM programming contest.

 Advising: If you have taken one of my courses and done well, please feel to contact me about research opportunities.

 Computing Contests: I'm the director of the USA Computing Olympiad, a program that contributes to computer science education at the high-school level via algorithmic programming competitions and on-line training materials.
 The USACO is one of several national scientific "Olympiads" at the high-school level, tasked with identifying and training top students in their respective disciplines.
 Each summer the USACO invites the top two dozen high-school students in the country to an intensive summer "training camp" at Clemson University, from which a team of 4 is selected to represent the USA at the International Olympiad in Informatics, the most prestigious international algorithmic programming contest at the high-school level.

 LectureScribe: In order to develop more effective multimedia content for my courses and an upcoming book, I've wrote a program called LectureScribe nearly 15 years ago for recording animated "whiteboard lectures" on a tablet PC.
 The program has since been updated to run in a web setting; you can find it here.